anatsuk1/cmd4_adrsir/README.md

 [adrsirlib]: https://github.com/tokieng/adrsirlib
 [Homebridges-cmd4]: https://github.com/ztalbot2000/homebridge-cmd4

-InfraredRemocon is the smart infrared remote controller.
+Infrasmacon is the smart infrared remote controller.

 You can enjoy to control many Home Electronics and use Siri with HomeBridge and Cmd4.